trinodb/trino/README.md

 ## Requirements

 * Mac OS X or Linux
-* Java 8 Update 161 or higher (8u161+), 64-bit.
+* Java 8 Update 161 or higher (8u161+), 64-bit is the minimum supported version.
+Java 11 is recommended and will soon become required.
 Both Oracle JDK and OpenJDK are supported.
 * Python 2.6+ (for running with the launcher script)

 ## Building Presto